ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 This specification provides a standard way to communicate quota informations to help clients avoiding running over quota.

+## Time window {#time-window}

+Rate limit policies allow a client to issue a maximum number of requests in a give time window.

+The `time-window` value is in seconds, and its syntax is the following:

+    time-window = delay-seconds
+    delay-seconds = 1*DIGIT

+Subsecond precision is not supported.

+## Further considerations

 This specification does not cover:

 -  the scope of the request throttling,